 - Akaso app for smartphones, which you can download from the Android and Apple app stores

-I’ve said this already, but let’s cover it off again: the mountings and fittings are GoPro compatible.
-If you own and older GoPro model and are looking for a less costly alternative, you’ll probably have all your accessory needs covered.
+I’ve said this already, but let’s cover it again: the mountings and fittings are GoPro compatible.
+If you own an older GoPro model and are looking for a less costly alternative, you’ll probably have all your accessory needs covered.

 The Akaso Brave 7 LE best settings are already configured when you power it on for the first time.
-I spent a few hours switching between resolution, fps, burst settings, etc and found that in my novice hands the preconfigured settings were more than adquate for my needs.
+I spent a few hours switching between resolution, fps, burst settings, etc and found that in my novice hands, the preconfigured settings were more than adequate for my needs.

-Whilst there are many settings available Akaso have made life easy for you.
+Whilst there are many settings available Akaso has made life easy for you.
 Open the box, power on the Brave 7 LE and start taking photos.
 It’s really that easy.